ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 [^compupro]: To be fair, I was the only bider on this item. and it turned out that, with that terminal, came a CompuPro System 8/16, and that was a great surprise.
 But that's story for later.

 [^vt100]: I'd love to find a VT100 for a reasonable price, although I am not particularly hopeful.

+[^addresses]: Although addresses in Sunnyvale and Santa Clara also appear in the documentation, indicating that the firm moved during its lifetime.